 • Briannah Davis

-Briannah is a producer, dancer and choreographer based in Boorloo.
-Since graduating WAAPA (Bachelor of Arts Dance Honours, 2018), she has been a self-producing artist for independent dance & theatre productions working with The Blue Room Theatre (TBRT), Propel Youth Arts, STRUT Dance, Georgi Ivers, Noemie Huttner-Koros, stop drop + roll theatre, Squid Vicious & Renegade Productions.
-As a dancer and Teaching Artist, Briannah has worked with STRUT Dance, Co3 Dance, West Australian Ballet Company, The Stephanie Lake Company, Perth Festival, Bernadette Lewis, Scott Elstermann, WA Youth Orchestra and created her own works with her independent collective, Not Sold Separately.
+Briannah is a producer, dancer and choreographer currently based in Boorloo.
+Since graduating WAAPA (Bachelor of Arts Dance Honours, 2018), she has been a self-producing contemporary dance artist and theatre producer for independent productions working with Co3 Contemporary Dance Company (Co3), The Blue Room Theatre (TBRT), Propel Youth Arts, STRUT Dance, Benjamin Quirk, blue joy theatre co, Georgi Ivers, Noemie Huttner-Koros, stop drop + roll theatre, Squid Vicious & Renegade Productions.

 • Zoe Garciano